 Drawbacks of Tramontina Clad Tri-Ply

 While overall we really, really like Tramontina Tri-Ply Clad cookware, no cookware is perfect, and the Tramontina is no exception.

 Here's what we don't like about the Tramontina stainless cookware overall:

-- Skillet shape is too wok like without enough flat cooking surface--getting the larger skillets compensates for this.
+- Skillet shape is too wok-like without enough flat cooking surface--getting the larger skillet (12 inch) compensates for this.

 - The heating performance isn't quite as good as All-Clad--but it's very close (for less than half the cost).

 For the price, Tramontina Tri-Ply Clad stainless steel cookware offers exceptional value.
 It performs almost as well as All-Clad tri-ply (the industry standard) while costing less than half the price, offers induction compatibility, a lifetime warranty, NSF certification, and even a beautiful aesthetic.
 We prefer the Chinese sets to the Brazilian sets--they're cheaper yet essentially identical, and generally have better pieces (especially the Chinese 12-piece cookware set).

 Wal-Mart usually has better prices than Amazon on the Chinese, while Amazon usually has better prices than Wal-Mart on the Brazilian.